How to embroider a landscape in ribbon embroidery

 I will be using my own range of ribbons and will supply the codes as I progress.
 The threads that I have chosen are from the DMC Color Variations, Rajmahal Art.
 Silks and Maxi-Mouline threads.
 I will be also be using bouclé yarns, amongst others, some woolly fibres and will explain everything as I progress.

-This is a fun, colourful project and if you would like to follow the step-by-step tutorials for this lovely panel, you are welcome to purchase the embroidery panel and the first set of threads and ribbons for chapter 1 and 2 via our website and shopping cart.
+This is a fun, colourful project and if you would like to follow the step-by-step tutorials for this lovely panel, you are welcome to purchase the embroidery panel or the complete Pink Delight KIT with all the ribbons, threads and fibres via my website here